-Pauline has worked with badgers for over 25 years and is well known badger cub rearing having looked after over 1,000 badger cubs from the tiniest new-born to ones that come in weaned.
+Pauline has worked with badgers for over 25 years and is well known for badger cub rearing, having looked after over 1,000 badger cubs from the tiniest new-born to ones that come in weaned.
 ‘With very small badger cubs, the incubator is critical to them surviving, as well as being able to feed them every 3 hours day and night for at least two weeks!’ says Pauline.
-‘We have used the TLC4 incubators in the past but the new models now have better temperature control and the air circulation means that the required heat is throughout the space.
+‘We have used the older TLC-4 incubators in the past but the new models now have better temperature control and the air circulation means that the required heat is throughout the space.
 The larger model is suitable for adult badgers and has saved many that have survived road accidents.’
 Pauline strives to ensures that every animal brought to her is given the best care.
 She was instrumental in creating the Badger Rehabilitation Policy that is often quoted in parliament.

 With many accidents happening at night, Wildlife and Badger Care are often called by the police to assist.
 Other members help with the fundraising to finance the rescue work.
 Anyone wishing to support the group or needing help for a wildlife casualty please ring 07954 036687.
 The group works closely with the Somerset and Devon Badger Groups.